HarikrishnaPai/ArticlesHeadlines/README.md

 # Articles Headlines App

-- Take Home Test for Medibank as per the functional requirements
+- Take Home Test as per the functional requirements
 - Click `ArticlesHeadlines.xcworkspace` in the root folder to open the project
 - Xcode 15.0.1 & Swift language is used for development
 - The architecture used in the project is MVVM-C (Model-View-ViewModel-Coordinator)